-The company in question is the subsidiary of one of India’s leading downstream gas distribution entities.
+The company in question is a subsidiary of India’s leading downstream gas distribution entities.
 The company is poised to accelerate the City Gas Distribution business in a focused manner across various cities of the nation.
 The company’s product portfolio includes Compressed Natural Gas (CNG) and Piped Natural Gas (PNG).

-The company operates in a single segment of Natural Gas Business; therefore, disclosure requirements, as per Ind AS 108 “Operating Segments” , are not applicable.
-As a result, the company could not maintain separate financial information with regard to different CNG stations, PNG customer segments, geographies, etc.
+The company operates in a single segment of the Natural Gas Business; therefore, disclosure requirements, as per Ind AS 108 “Operating Segments” , are not applicable.
+As a result, the company could not maintain separate financial information concerning different CNG stations, PNG customer segments, geographies, etc.

-The client’s SAP system, implemented in 2010, was operated on a classic GL functionality, with clear demarcations of the Financial Accounting module (FI) and Controlling module (CO).
-As a result, reconciliation issues were found in the SAP modules of general ledger accounting (FI-GL) and profit center accounting (CO-PCA).
+The client’s SAP system was implemented in 2010 and operated on a classic GL functionality, with clear demarcations of the Financial Accounting module (FI) and Controlling module (CO).
+As a result, reconciliation issues were found in the SAP modules of general ledger accounting (FI-GL) and profit centre accounting (CO-PCA).

 Cost allocation between CNG and PNG product segments was based on sales revenue (8%:92%), which being an ad-hoc approach, rendered unreliable figures.
 In addition, the capital assets had to be mapped to different business segments.

-The company aspires to become a leader in both the business segments that it operates in.
-As a result, the management of the company sought monitoring of its operations results of its business segments for making decisions, particularly, with regards to resource allocation and performance assessment.
-Therefore, a structured segment reporting system was required that may enable creation of timely and effective operational/ financial insights.
-To this end, following accurate cost/ profitability reports were generated on a real-time basis:
+The company aspires to become a leader in both its business segments.
+As a result, the management of the company sought monitoring of its operations results of its business segments for making decisions, particularly regarding resource allocation and performance assessment.
+Therefore, a structured segment reporting system was required to create timely and effective operational/ financial insights.
+To this end, the following accurate cost/ profitability reports were generated on a real-time basis:

 After rigorous deliberations and continuous collaboration with the client for over five months, our team at Chandra Wadhwa & Co. implemented a detailed oriented segment reporting framework, offering the following salient features:

-Introducing a logical codification scheme for cost-centers/profit centers, comprising of company code, plant code, region, product group, functions, etc.
+Introducing a logical codification scheme for cost-centres/ profit centres comprising the company code, plant code, region, product group, functions, etc.

-For CNG product segment – CNG stations were identified as cost-centers/ profit-centers.
+For the CNG product segment – CNG stations were identified as cost-centres/ profit-centres.

-For PNG product segment – PNG Domestic, PNG Industrial and PNG Commercial segments were identified as cost-centers/ profit-centers.
+For PNG product segment – PNG Domestic, PNG Industrial and PNG Commercial segments were identified as cost-centres/ profit-centres.

-Around 40% gross value of the capitalized fixed assets were re-mapped to the correct cost centers/ profit-centers, thereby enabling effective and accurate analysis.
+Around 40% gross value of the capitalised fixed assets were re-mapped to the correct costcentres/profit-centres, thereby enabling effective and accurate analysis.

-The classic G/L functionality in SAP was migrated to a new G/L functionality fostering real time FI-CO reconciliations.
-As a result, the company was able to obtain financial statements at different product/ geography segments.
+The classic G/L functionality in SAP was migrated to a new G/L functionality fostering realtime FI-CO reconciliations.
+As a result, the company could obtain financial statements for different product/ geography segments.

-Subsequent to the implementation of the segment reporting framework, the financial transaction-level data was assigned to segments following the principle of cause-and-effect amounting to coverage of ~96% of the total costs.
-This helped us in mapping relevant costs, revenues and balance sheet items to the correct segments from the beginning itself, i.e. at the time of data entry (by the operator) and thereby achieve the appropriate and accurate segment level insights/analysis.
-The ad hoc approach of cost computation for CNG and PNG stations was replaced with a detailed and an accurate cost computation system.
-The new cost split between CNG and PNG product-segments was 14%:86%, backed by precise and authentic data.
+After the implementation of the segment reporting framework, the financial transaction level data was assigned to segments following the principle of cause-and-effect, amounting to coverage of ~96% of the total costs.
+This helped us map relevant costs, revenues and balance sheet items to the correct segments from the beginning itself, i.e. at the time of data entry (by the operator) and thereby achieve the appropriate and accurate segment level insights/analysis.
+The ad hoc approach of cost computation for CNG and PNG stations was replaced with a detailed and precise cost computation system.
+The new cost split between CNG and PNG product segments was 14%:86%, backed by transparent and authentic data.

 In a nutshell, the management gained the following advantages in its business operations: